Houses in Multiple Occupation (HMO)

 - Maximum 75% LTV.
 See our table for maximum loan amount per property.

 - 175% Interest Cover Ratio (ICR) applies to all HMO applications, regardless of tax status

 - Landlord experience: at least 2 years as a standard BTL landlord or 1 year as a HMO landlord

 - For valuation purposes, rental cover will be assessed on a multi-tenanted basis

-- All let properties will be subject to an Assured Shorthold Tenancy agreement, or either a Short Assured Tenancy agreement or Private Residential Tenancy Agreement in Scotland of a minimum of 6 months, maximum of 36 months (except if the tenancy is a Private Residential Tenancy (Scotland only) where there is no maximum).
+- All let properties will be subject to an Assured Shorthold Tenancy agreement, or either a Short Assured Tenancy agreement, Private Residential Tenancy Agreement in Scotland or Occupation Contract in Wales of a minimum of 6 months, maximum of 36 months (except if the tenancy is a Private Residential Tenancy (Scotland only) where there is no maximum).
 Single and multiple tenancy agreements accepted

 - A property must have no more than four habitable storeys and no more than one kitchen

 - Properties consisting of more than one self-contained unit under a single title are not acceptable

 - The property must offer a communal living room.
 A large open plan kitchen/living room if it is big enough to meet reasonable occupant needs can be considered a communal room.

 Please see our general criteria for full details.